On Carr and Lee's correlation immunization strategy: Introduction

 The rest of this paper proceeds as follows: In Section \ref{sec:model} we introduce a nonparametric model for a risky asset.
-In Section \ref{sec:review} we review the main results from \cite{rrvd}.
-And in Section \ref{sec:monte-carlo}, we present the results or our Monte Carlo simulations.
+In Section \ref{sec:review} we review the main results from \cite{rrvd} {and prove that the correlation immunization strategy always results in real-valued hedging portfolios}.
+And in Section \ref{sec:monte-carlo}, we present the results of our Monte Carlo simulations.
 Lastly, in Section \ref{sec:conclusion} we offer some closing remarks.